borderbridge/Openhab4Widgets/README.md

 # Openhab4Widgets

-Just some for the openhab UI.
-some i found and edited
-others i created myself
+Just some Widgets for the openhab UI. some i found and edited others i created myself